-If your intended program does not accept internal transfers, you will need to apply for entry during either the main round or midyear through SATAC.
+If your intended degree does not accept internal transfers, you will need to apply for entry during either the main round or midyear through SATAC.
 Make sure you are aware of key dates for main round entry starting study at the beginning of the year, or for midyear and summer school entry.

 Transferring from another University

 If you have completed at least half a year of full-time equivalent study at another recognised institution, you may be able to apply to UniSA via SATAC.
-You may also be eligible for credit for your previous studies.
+You may also be eligible for credit transfer for your previous studies.

 Apply to UniSA using your Open Universities Australia studies